 Employee Spotlight

-Mastering Design Partnerships | anecdotes
+Mastering Design Partnerships

 Roi Amior

-Discover with anecdotes practical goals to set for your business when mastering design partnerships
+Discover with Anecdotes practical goals to set for your business when mastering design partnerships

 In the early days of a startup, there are many questions and very few answers.
 Who really wants to use your product?
 How much are they willing to pay for it?
 Which killer features will make users fall in love with it?